 - PowerPoint Presentations.

-What's Happening at Children's Advocacy Days This Year?
+What's Children's Advocacy Days ?

 Children’s Advocacy Days (CAD) is an event with a 30-year history.
 It is an opportunity for children’s advocates, service providers and others to come together to be inspired by speakers, leaders and peers.
 The event draws approximately 600 individuals interested in children and family issues.
 CAD consists of training, networking, advocacy and celebration.